 We’ve been through two lockdowns in England now.
 And it seems that, whatever the other challenges they presented, lockdowns are also hard on the knees.
 But why?
-Jon Smith investigates.
+Dave Duffy investigates.

 It feels as though there were two distinct responses to lockdown.
 One was to go for broke with your fitness, to join in with Joe Wicks every day or to sign up Peloton and power your way through the pandemic leaving it a fitter, leaner machine.
 That’s certainly been the experience for some, although I’d hazard a guess that they are in the minority.

 For everyone else, lockdown was a rather more sedentary experience.
 For people already suffering from knee pain at the start of the pandemic, lockdown has made things worse.
 Why is that?